 - we are doing unnecessary alignment

-- we didn’t do enough alignment in the past we are now getting it right
+- we didn’t do enough aligning in the past and we are now getting it right

 There is certainly a tendency when people are new to the matrix for the amount of alignment activity to increase sharply.
 The reason for this is often that decision rights and involvement processes are poorly defined.
 In a matrix, there are more people who are potentially involved in any issue, and if we are not clear about how wet they should be involved there is a tendency to “invite them all to the meeting”.
 It’s less risky than leaving someone out.